 By the way, Mavis1951 is a REALLY crap password and here is why.

-I'm willing to bet that the password for all the accounts Grandma has created is Mavis1951, or something very similar depending on the complexity requirements for each site - like M@vis1951 if a "special character" is required.
+I’m willing to bet that the password for all the accounts Grandma has created is Mavis1951, or something very similar depending on the complexity requirements for each site – like [email protected] if a “special character” is required.